 For USB connections, use the A-to-B type USB cable supplied with the instrument.
 To establish a USB connection, the FTDI USB driver must first be installed on your computer.
-The USB drivers for Windows computers are located on the ENERAC CD and are also available from the ENERAC website:
+The USB drivers for Windows computers are located on the ENERAC website: